 So, which of these do you want more?

 To go out for a drink this Friday, or to drink a mojito in Cuba?

 To buy Starbucks tomorrow morning, or drink organic coffee on a farm in Panama in 6 months?

-Pay for an expensive wedding, or go to Antarctica?
+Pay for an expensive wedding, or go on a safari for honeymoon?